 This is a 180 Credit/ 90 ECTS modular programme which is studied over a 17-month period on a full-time basis.
 It is designed for students who generally have limited related experience and aims to develop Masters level knowledge, understanding and skills in business and management subjects.
-The programme aims to prepare individuals for employment and therefore will generally attract recent graduates (cognate or relevant first degree) but there may also be some mature entry students.
-Students will undertake Semester One at Newcastle University Business School and Semester Two at the Faculty of Economics and Business at the University of Groningen.
+The programme aims to prepare individuals for employment and therefore will generally attract recent graduates (cognate or relevant first degree) but there may be some mature entry students.
+Students will undertake Semester One at the Faculty of Economics and Business at the University of Groningen and Semester Two at Newcastle University Business School.
 Students will have a choice of where to undertake their dissertation.
-The supervision of the dissertation will be joint.
+The supervision of the dissertation will be jointly undertaken by one academic each from the University of Groningen and Newcastle University Business School.